Roofing Contractor

 -> Roofing contractor tips

-How much can you make in a roofing contractor?
+How much can you make with a roofing contractor?

-All you need is an initial investment of $19.3K.
-Then, with proper knowledge and sustained effort, you can have the ROI (or return of investment) within 9 months.
+You can start with an initial investment as low as $129,999.
+Then, with proper knowledge and sustained effort, you could have an ROI (return of investment) within months.

 How much does a roofing contractor make a week?

-The weekly profit for a roofing contractor ranges around $150K.
-As such, you can enjoy a monthly profit of $599K.
+Based on our data, average weekly revenue for a roofing contractor ranges around $0.
+As such, you could see monthly revenues of $0.

 To know if your roofing contractor achieves the weekly profit target, you need to keep track of the total earnings you get per day.
 Afterward, you'll want to consider subtracting the expenses you have daily.